Senneseph/Rust-Edge-Gateway/docs/src/getting-started/first-handler.md

 # Your First Handler

-This guide explains the structure of a handler and how to work with requests and responses.
+This guide explains the structure of a handler and how to work with the Context, Request, and Response.

 ## Handler Structure